 People really resist bar soap, and I understand.
 It seems like a lot of work, and body washes are so foamy and indulgent feeling.
 Try a real soap and see how much cleaner you feel.
 Many store-bought bars are actually “detergent bars”, so look for the actual word “soap”.
 I have a recipe for one that lathers a lot and feels like a body wash, if you want to try your own.
 Or find a local person who makes them at a craft show or Craigslist.

-Examine why you have so many otc products
+Examine why you have so many over the counter products

 I used to have a bathroom countertop packed with skin care products that were expensive, unnatural, and came in fancy plastic packages.
 I had every imaginable over the counter medicine and took something multiple times a week for headaches or to help me sleep.
 That is a lot of money and resources being wasted on problems that can be solved with a lifestyle change.